 Licensed Practical Nurse

-Licensed practical nurses, also called LPNs, are commonly regarded as the lowest paid nursing positions.
+Licensed practical nurses, also called LPNs, are commonly regarded as the lowest-paid nursing positions.
 This is due to the lower educational prerequisites, as licensed practical nursing programs only take about a year to complete.
-The median projected pay for LPNs is around $42,000.
-The top 10 percent earn more than $49,000 annually and the lowest 10 percent make less than $35,000 per year.
+The median projected pay for LPNs is around $48,820.
+The top 10 percent earn more than $65,520 annually and the lowest 10 percent make less than $35,570 per year.

 Nurse practitioners are advanced practice nurses and they often act as primary care providers for many patients.
-A lot of states enable nurse practitioners to operate independent practices and prescribe medications.
+A lot of states enable nurse practitioners to operate independent practices and also prescribe medications.
 Nurse practitioners need a minimum of a master’s degree in nursing and many specialize in a certain area, such as pediatrics, oncology, mental health, and acute care.
-The median expected annual salary for nurse practitioners is around $92,000.
-The top 10 percent make more than $106,000 annually and the lowest 10 percent make less than $79,000 a year.